Website Terms of Use

 To Report a Privacy Violation

-If you have a question concerning your privacy rights or believe your rights have been violated, you may contact our Privacy Officer at:
+If you have a question concerning your privacy rights or believe your rights have been violated, you may file a privacy complaint with GlobalHealth.
+You may contact our Privacy Officer at:

 ATTN: Privacy Officer